bctboi23/CeeChess/README.md

 - Tapered evaluation

 **Planned Improvements (ordered by perceived feasibility):**
-- Polyglot Opening Book
 - Syzygy Tablebases
+- King Safety
 - Mobility
+- SEE (Static Exchange Evaluation)

 **Other Possible Improvements (No particular order):**
 - IID (Internal Iterative Deepening)
+- Countermove Tables
+- Singular Extensions
-- Futility Pruning
+- Probcut
-- SEE (Static Exchange Evaluation)
 - Bitboards
-- King Safety
 - Aspiration Windows

 None of the code I write is copyrighted or protected in any way, and you may make use of all that you wish.
 You do not have to credit me if you use any of the code I write, but it would be great if you did